10 Habits that will destroy your mental health

 Related: Create an exercise habit

-Complaining
+8. Complaining

 Life isn’t always easy.
-You’re going to meet people you don’t like, have to do things you don’t want to do, and fail in others you would like to succeed.
+You’re going to meet people you don’t like, have to do things you don’t want to do, and fail in things you would like to succeed.
 That’s life.
 You can accept these unpleasant situations and use them to grow.
 Or you can complain about them and always be annoyed.

 Your brain has a model of the world.
 How everything works.
 If you have the habit of complaining, you’ll subconsciously begin to look for things to complain about.
 The people in your life, the weather, your work, and your situation suddenly looks worse.

-Negative self-talk
+9. Negative self-talk

 How you talk to yourself influences every aspect of your life, from how you feel to how you spend your time.
 Your inner monologue will most likely change between positive and negative throughout the day, depending on what you’re doing and how it’s going.